Commonwealth supported place (CSP)

-- Australian citizens and permanent humanitarian visa holders
+- permanent humanitarian visa holders

 - Australian permanent residents

 - New Zealand citizens.

 CSP students also need to pay a Student Services and Amenities Fee (SSAF).